The 2020 Miss New Jersey USA® | Miss New Jersey Teen USA®

 Swimsuit (Miss Contestants): Contestants choose their own swimsuit; you may chose between a solid colored one or two-piece suit.
 Adequate coverage is required; Brazilian cuts and thongs are not allowed.
 Swimsuits may be any appropriate style, and design, and there are no color restrictions.
 Although we ask that the suit be solid in color, there may be a small embellishment or trim of another color.

-- Activewear (Teen Contestants): Teen contestants will be competing in active wear.
-Capri style athletic pants are required.
-Sports bra or full length athletic style workout top is required.
+- Active wear (Teen Contestants): Teen contestants will be competing in active wear; must be all black.
+Capri style athletic pants and sports bra or full length athletic style workout top is required.
 Sleeves (cap or full) are not permitted.

 Evening Gown: All contestants must have a full-length evening gown of their choice.
 The style, design, and color are up to you.
 It can be elaborate, or very simple.
 Choose something that makes you feel beautiful.
 Your gown should represent YOUR own personality and taste.
 Remember that you can look like a million bucks without spending a million bucks!
 Teens are encouraged to wear gowns that reflect a more youthful style and look than the Miss contestants.